-To be eligible for workers' compensation, the injured individual must be an employee, though not necessarily full-time.
-A written employment contract is not required to file for workers' compensation benefits.
-Under Georgia's Workers' Compensation law, an injured employee must have missed seven consecutive days of work due to a work-related injury or on-the-job accident in order to claim wage benefits.
-An employee that misses more than twenty-one consecutive days of work is eligible for wage benefits for the first seven days of work missed.
-Generally, an employee's wage benefit is equal to two-thirds of their average weekly wages, based on the thirteen week period prior to the work-related injury.
-These wage benefits generally continue, as long as the employee's doctor believes it is not appropriate for the injured employee to return to work (though the time period that an employee may receive wage benefits may be capped).
-Additionally, workers' compensation benefits entitle an injured employee to medical treatment related to their injury.
+A workers’ compensation claim can cover medical treatment related to the injury and missed wages.
+Generally, an employee’s wage benefit is equal to two-thirds of their average weekly wages based on the 13-week period prior to the work-related injury.
+These wage benefits generally continue as long as the employee’s doctor believes it is not appropriate for the injured employee to return to work (though the time period that an employee may receive wage benefits may be capped).

-If your work-related injury affects your ability to work in the future, you may be entitled to a lump sum settlement as compensation.
+Are you temporarily or permanently disabled due to a workplace injury?
+If your work-related injury affects your ability to work in the future, you may be entitled to a lump-sum settlement as compensation.
 The amount of the compensation is dependent on a variety of factors, including your age, occupation and physical limitations.
-To the extent that you are 70% disabled, you may be entitled to receive a small pension for the rest of your life, and if you are totally disabled, the amount to which you are entitled increases substantially.
+In some cases, workers may be eligible for a small lifetime pension.